Frequently Asked QuestionsPage address: https://www.mnsu.edu/newstudent/advising/faq.html

 General Education requirements are meant to add breadth, and exposure to your bachelor's degree.
 Satisfying General Education requires a minimum number of credits in assigned multidisciplinary goals.
-Specific requirements may vary, depending on the Undergraduate Bulletin you're following.
+Specific requirements may vary, depending on the Undergraduate Catalog you're following.
 We encourage you to meet with an advisor to determine General Education requirements you've completed, as well as those you've left to fulfill.

 Note: General Education courses are meant to be intertwined with courses in your major.
 For many majors it is NOT recommended to complete your General Education requirements before beginning courses in your major.
 Meeting with an advisor can help you make informed decisions regarding the best class schedule for you.

 The Diverse Cultures requirement demonstrates the University's commitment to create an understanding and appreciation of diverse perspectives and people.
 Students are required to complete two Diverse Cultures courses (from different departments) before graduation.
-For specifics, consult your Undergraduate Bulletin.
+For specifics, consult your Undergraduate Catalog.
 Meet with an advisor to determine if you've met Diverse Cultures requirements.